cr4t3/ezarduino/README.md

 ## Contributing

 We welcome contributions!
-If you would like to contribute to `arduino-py`, please follow these steps:
+If you would like to contribute to `ezarduino`, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.